Getting paid with Shopify Payments

 |Shop Pay Installments||Payment gateway||Using Shop Pay||By Affirm, through Shop Pay Installments|

-Your pay period refers to the amount of time between the day a customer places an order on your store, and the day the funds from that order are sent to your bank account.
-The day a customer places an order on your store is determined from the time that the order was placed in the UTC time zone.
-Funds from orders placed on Friday, Saturday, and Sunday are grouped and sent together as one payment.
+Your pay period refers to the amount of time between the date that a customer's payment is captured and the date that those funds are sent to your bank account.
+The date and time that a customer's payment is captured is recorded in UTC time.
+Funds from payments that are captured on Friday, Saturday, and Sunday are grouped and sent together as one payment.

 If you use a payment schedule, then your pay period is adjusted according to the schedule that you set.

-The length of your pay period depends on the country where your store is based:
+The length of your pay period depends on the country where your store is based.
+For details, refer to pay period for each supported country.

 Payout and fee tracking